Elections in Hungary

 No hay anuncios

-Orbán has transformed Hungary into what he himself has dubbed an "illiberal democracy", but many analysts and independent organizations consider it an autocracy, that is, a system in which all powers fall to a single person and where all control mechanisms have been eliminated.
-Freedom House downgraded Hungary in 2020 from a "semi-consolidated democracy" to a "hybrid regime", while the V-Dem Institute has considered it an "electoral autocracy" since 2018.
+Orbán has transformed Hungary into what he himself has dubbed an "illiberal democracy", but many analysts and independent organizations consider it an autocracy, meaning a system in which all powers fall to a single person and where all control mechanisms have been eliminated.
+Freedom House downgraded Hungary in 2020 from a "semicensolidated democracy" to a "hybrid regime", while the V-Dem Institute has considered it an "electoral autocracy" since 2018.

-Zsuzsanna Végh, an associate researcher at the think tank European Council on Foreign Relations (ECFR), explains it this way to ARA: "The core of the system, the operational logic, is autocratic.
+Zsuzsanna Végh, an associate researcher at the think tank European Council on Foreign Relations (ECFR), explains it to ARA like this: "The core of the system, the operational logic, is autocratic.
 But it has the electoral component to maintain the facade that it is a democracy.
-There are elections, of course, but they are not fair, because not all parties compete on the same terms", she adds.
+There are elections, of course, but they are not fair, because not all parties compete under the same conditions", she adds.

 Cargando